tbrowder/nwflug/Computer-Tech-NWF/computech19/my-presentations/src/02-intro2linux.md

 I can fix errors almost on the fly.
 Seen any yet?

+## Linux on-line server in the works

+Keep an eye out for my upcoming publicly available cloud server to be available at **Perl6.club**.

+It will provide CLI access with a user name and password to be provided upon request.

+All you have to do is get access to a suitable secure shell (ssh) terminal on your device such as:

++ **Putty** on Windows

++ **Termius** on an iPad

 ## Linux help?

 There is practically an infinite amount of Linux resources to be found